Associate’s Degree in Early Childhood Education for Under $19K2

 Child Development Specialization

 You’ll also develop the soft skills you will transfer into your role.
 Core courses develop your skills in critical thinking, communication, digital fluency, information literacy, diversity and teamwork, and ethics and professional responsibility.
 Specifically, you'll further your diversity and teamwork skills as you explore diverse family dynamics and how building relationships and collaborating with families successfully supports each child's growth and development.
-Grow your digital fluency by utilizing appropriate technological tools to share information with families and colleagues about ECE best practices.
+Grow your digital fluency by utilizing appropriate technological tools to share information with families and colleagues about developmentally appropriate practices.
 Learn more about transferable skills.

 What Types of Classes Will I Take?